dtjm/php-toolbox/README.md

 Phlaya is a microscopic PHP web framework.
 Use it when you are stuck with PHP (5.3+) and you want to whip up a quick web service.
+The jury is out on whether you would want to use this for a large enterprise application.

 At it's core is a [http://rack.rubyforge.org/](Rack)-inspired middleware stack which starts you off with just a little bit of structure.
 On the request side, just use